Bus¶

 Quantity

-of complex values.nominal_voltage – An optional nominal voltage for the bus (V).
+of complex values.nominal_voltage – An optional nominal phase-to-phase voltage for the bus (V).
 It is not used in the load flow.
-It is always a phase-phase voltage.
 It can be a float (V) or a

 Quantity

-of float.min_voltage_level – An optional minimal voltage of the bus (%).
+of float.
+It must be provided if either min_voltage_level or max_voltage_level is provided.min_voltage_level – An optional minimal voltage level of the bus (%).
 It is not used in the load flow.
-It must be a percentage of the nominal_voltage.
-If provided, the nominal voltage becomes mandatory.
+It must be a percentage of the nominal_voltage between 0 and 1.
 Either a float (unitless) or a

 Quantity

-of float.max_voltage_level – An optional maximal voltage of the bus (%).
+of float.max_voltage_level – An optional maximal voltage level of the bus (%).
 It is not used in the load flow.
-It must be a percentage of the nominal_voltage.
-If provided, the nominal voltage becomes mandatory.
+It must be a percentage of the nominal_voltage between 0 and 1.
 Either a float (unitless) or a

 Quantity